sphinx-doc/sphinx/Doc-26/reference/introduction.rst

 you'll find short "implementation notes" sprinkled throughout the text.

 Every Python implementation comes with a number of built-in and standard modules.
-These are not documented here, but in the separate Python Library Reference (XXX reference: ../lib/lib.html) document.
+These are documented in :ref:`library-index`.
 A few built-in modules are mentioned when they interact in a significant way with the language definition.

 .. _implementations: